PGCE Primary entry requirements

 We strongly advise that you take the tests as soon as you are able.
 If offered an interview, having already passed the tests will greatly improve your chances of being offered a place.
 Find out more about the skills test here and don't hesitate to contact us if you want to discuss this further.

 - You will need to be able to provide certificated evidence of an undergraduate honours degree or an approved equivalent qualification, preferably 2:2 or above and awarded in the UK.

 - It is a requirement that all those training to teach must have achieved a grade C or above in Mathematics, English Language and a Science subject (or approved equivalents).
-Please note that we will only consider you if you have already achieved two out of the three GCSEs (or approved equivalents) prior to submitting your application.
+Please note that we will only consider you if you have already achieved one out of the three GCSEs (or approved equivalents) prior to submitting your application.

 - Roehampton does not offer GCSE equivalency tests.
 We accept the equivalency tests in Science (the single Science Biology and the combined), Mathematics and English offered by Equivalency Testing.
 Please contact them directly via their website.